gsoftcolombia/couchdb-provision/aws-ec2-single-node/README.md

 CouchDB Provision for EC2 Single Node
 =========

-This provision will let you start an EC2 instance and configure it with CouchDB.
+This provision will let you start an EC2 instance and configure it with CouchDB and SSL over Amazon Web Services.

 Before Start
 ------------